Command line interface (CLI)

 Examples

-Run a specific revision of a downloaded pipeline.
+• Run a specific revision of a remote pipeline.

-Invoke the pipeline execution and generate the summary HTML report.
-For more information on the metrics, please refer the Tracing & visualisation section:
+• Execute a pipeline and generate the summary HTML report.
+For more information on the metrics, please refer the Reports section:

 $ nextflow run main.nf -with-report

-Invoke the nextflow pipeline execution with a custom queue size.
-By default, the value of queue-size is the same as the number of available CPUs.
+• Execute a pipeline with a custom queue size.
+By default, the queue size is the number of available CPUs.

 $ nextflow run nextflow-io/hello -qs 4